 Deactivated users automatically become community members to protect you and your site.
 Community members, while they can view content on your site, cannot make any changes to content.
-Changing a deactivate user's status to community member allows you to keep a user at a probational status, helps you preserve limited pro member seats and protects you against failed log-in attempts.
+Changing a deactivate user's status to community member allows you to keep a user on a probational status, helps you preserve limited pro member seats and protects you against failed log-in attempts.

 Formerly deactivated pro members are automatically put on a probational status as community members when reactivated.
 As community member, the reactivated user can view public content but cannot make any changes until changed back to pro member.